rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 <a href="/api/Orm">Orm</a> & <a href="/api/OrmModel">OrmModel</a>
 </td>
 <td>
-Api's for user defined Data models
+Apis for user defined Data models
 </td>
 <td>
 Previously Rhomobile Data Models were accessible only through the<a href="/v/2.2/rhodesapi/rhom-api/"> Rhom API via Ruby</a>